This video came about when a few questions were sent to TJ Walker, who responded with answers via a video podcast.

 Hi, welcome.
 I’ll be answering that question and many others in the show today.
-Today’s show is a joint production; it’s a joint venture with a website many of you are familiar with, Indezine.
-Indezine.com, this is the website that tells you and give you everything you possibly need to know about PowerPoint, about plug-ins, about all the technical aspects of creating presentations.
+Today’s show is a joint production; it’s a joint venture with a website many of you are familiar with, Indezine.com.
+This is the website that tells you and gives you everything you possibly need to know about PowerPoint, about plug-ins, about all the technical aspects of creating presentations.
 And they have a huge, huge following all over the world, whether you go directly to their website, Facebook, Linkedin groups, they do a fabulous, fabulous job.

 First question: Many people just do not know where to start.
 And this is true with creating presentations too.
 Can you tell us how to get a good start?

-Too many people just start of gathering lots of facts, gathering lots of data, creating slides because they can, and it seems productive to sit there — and typing, that’s a horrible way to start a presentation.
-Always focus with the end in mind, and then focus on literally the handful of ideas that are going to motivate your audience to do what you want.
+Too many people just start of gathering lots of facts, gathering lots of data, creating slides because they can, and it seems productive to sit there–and typing, that’s a horrible way to start a presentation.
+Always focus on the end in mind, and then focus on literally the handful of ideas that are going to motivate your audience to do what you want.
 Then what I would recommend is to come up with an interesting story.
 An example is a case study for each one of your message points.
 And that would really help you the most.

 That way you don’t have to stumble.
 You are asking about stumbling and that relates to your next question.
 Are they less confident than others?
 Well, some speakers stumble a lot.
 Some speakers stumble little.
-Both might be lacking in confidence some way.
-But if you’re stumbling, and you know you are stumbling in the middle of it — that chips away at your confidence.
-If you are a little bit nervous and not completely confident, but you objectively know, “Hey, I’m not stumbling at all“, that gives you the boost of confidence.
+Both might be lacking in confidence in some way.
+But if you’re stumbling, and you know you are stumbling in the middle of it–that chips away at your confidence.
+If you are a little bit nervous and not completely confident, but you objectively know,

-In my experience, everybody is lacking in confidence at some aspect of their speaking skills.
-Maybe they are comfortable talking to a camera alone — or maybe they’re comfortable talking to fifty or a hundred people.
-But you put them outside their comfort zone, and they’re always speak to 200 or 1000 people — then they lack confidence.
-And if they make a mistake, they go aww..
-I made a mistake about 30 seconds ago.
+In my experience, everybody is lacking in confidence in some aspect of their speaking skills.
+Maybe they are comfortable talking to a camera alone–or maybe they’re comfortable talking to fifty or a hundred people.
+But you put them outside their comfort zone, and they’re always speaking to 200 or 1000 people–then they lack confidence.
+And if they make a mistake, they go aww… I made a mistake about 30 seconds ago.
 I stumbled over a word; I didn’t apologize.
 I didn’t stop, and go shhh.
 For those of you watching on YouTube or Facebook, you can see what I didn’t do.
-I didn’t grimace, I didn’t look up like “Oh boy I wish I hadn’t done that“
+I didn’t grimace, I didn’t look up like,

-For those of you listening on iTunes and other podcast forums, I just continued to look confident, relaxed — the whole way.
+For those of you listening on iTunes and other podcast forums, I just continued to look confident, relaxed–the whole way.
 I didn’t plan that, but I am human.
 I do make mistakes.
-The differences is that when I make a mistake speaking to people — whether it is on video and audio podcasts, I don’t tell anybody about it.
+The differences are that when I make a mistake speaking to people–whether it is on video and audio podcasts, I don’t tell anybody about it.
 I don’t apologize.
 I don’t hold up a flag and wave it, and draw attention to it.
-So that’s a huge part of being a more confident speaker — it is simply realizing that you don’t have to reveal your blunders to the world.
+So that’s a huge part of being a more confident speaker–it is simply realizing that you don’t have to reveal your blunders to the world.
 For the most part, no one else will really know.

 Further questions posted by Indezine in this joint production today: What sort of help should they get?
 Talking about people who are lacking in confidence and stumble, also, can they help themselves?